-If you are in an emergency, then my other page which details travel emergencies and insurance details provides essential information – Travel Emergency page
+If you are in an emergency, then the other page which details travel emergencies and insurance details provides essential information – Travel Emergency page

 Information about eating and drinking safely can be found here: Eating and Drinking safely